-Showcasing Rome in all of its splendour and glory, the Piazza Navona is an enormous open-air square with Baroque fountains, street artists and a healthy dose of gawking tourists.
-The impressive Sant’Agnese in Agone Baroque church dominates one side of the piazza, while in the centre is Bernini’s famous Fountain of Four Rivers.
-But there’s a treasure buried beneath this busy spot.
-Delve underneath to find the Stadium of Domitian, part of a UNESCO World Heritage site and athletics venue for ancient Rome, where athletes competed in running, gymnastics and other sports and slaves battled as gladiators.
+Showcasing Rome in all of its splendour and glory, the Piazza Navona is an enormous open-air square with baroque fountains, street artists and a healthy dose of gawking tourists.
+The impressive baroque church Sant’Agnese in Agone dominates one side of the piazza, while Bernini’s famous Fountain of Four Riversis in the centre.
+There’s also a treasure buried beneath this busy spot.
+Delve underneath to find the Stadium of Domitian, part of a Unesco World Heritage site and an athletics venue of ancient Rome, where sportsmen competed in running, gymnastics and other sports, while slaves battled as gladiators.

-Connecting Piazza di Spagna with the impressive Chiesa della Trinità dei Monti, the Spanish Steps is among the busiest tourist hotspots in Rome.
-Financed by a French diplomat to connect the church to the piazza, the steps were constructed in 1725 and became a popular spot for English travellers on their Grand Tours in the late-18th century.
-That popularity endures, and today, the steps are among the best locations in Rome from which to people-watch.
+Connecting Piazza di Spagna with the impressive Chiesa della Trinità dei Monti, the Spanish Steps are one of the busiest tourist hotspots in Rome.
+Financed by a French diplomat to connect the church to the piazza, the steps were constructed in 1725 and became a popular spot for English travellers on their Grand Tours in the late 18th century.
+That popularity endures, and, today, the steps are among the best locations in Rome where you can people-watch.

-Another of Rome’s most important squares, the Piazza Venezia lies in the heart of the city, with important historical buildings, museums and art galleries surrounding it.
+Another of the most important squares in Rome, the Piazza Venezia lies in the heart of the city, with important historical buildings, museums and art galleries surrounding it.
 At its centre is the eye-catching Vittoriano Memorial, honouring Vittorio Emanuele II, the first king of a united Italy.
 Most impressive of the buildings is the Palazzo Venezia, where Mussolini would famously make his speeches from the balcony of the Globe Room to roaring crowds below.
 The palazzo is now a museum dedicated to Renaissance art, ancient bronze statues and Medieval weaponry.

 For those looking to experience everyday Roman life, visiting Campo de’ Fiori is a must.
 During the day, this piazza hosts one of the most popular markets in the city, where residents go to stock up on fresh produce from the surrounding countryside.
-Developed during the 15th century, Campo de’ Fiori translates to ‘field of flowers’, referencing the time before development when it was simply a field where public executions took place.
-One of those who was executed was the Italian philosopher Giordano Bruno, a statue of whom now stands in the centre of the square.
+Campo de’ Fiori translates to “field of flowers”, referencing the time before the market’s development in the 15th century when it was simply a field where public executions took place.
+Among those who were executed was the Italian philosopher Giordano Bruno, a statue of whom now stands in the centre of the square.

-Among Rome’s most majestic piazzas, the Piazza del Popolo is almost perfectly symmetrical.
+Among the most majestic piazzas in Rome, the Piazza del Popolo is almost perfectly symmetrical.
 With fountains on either side, twin churches at its southern base and an Egyptian obelisk rising from the centre, it’s incredibly photogenic – especially as you climb the steps to the Pincio Terrace, where the views of the square and surrounding cityscape are some of the most coveted in Rome.
 Its size makes it a popular spot for concerts on balmy summer evenings.

-An impressive example of Baroque architecture, the Trevi Fountain is among the most famous fountains in the world.
-Made from white travertine stone, it contains sculptures of many different fabled figures and wild horses.
-You can easily combine a visit to this fountain with many others around central Rome on this relaxing walking city tour.
-However, don’t forget to toss a coin into the water before you leave; this ensures that you’ll return to Rome in the future.
+An impressive example of baroque architecture, the Trevi Fountain is among the most famous fountains in the world.
+It contains sculptures of many different fabled figures and wild horses, made from white travertine stone.
+Don’t forget to toss a coin into the water before you leave; this ensures that you’ll return to Rome in the future.